theta360developers/oppkey-ricoh-viewer-demo-basic/README.md

 });
 ```

-This endpoint calls on the getContent() async function and returns the content data
+This endpoint calls on the getContent() async function and returns the content data which is needed by the viewer.

 ### Client-side (in ./views/index.ejs)